This page is about the AFFF lawsuits and where we are as we approach 2024.

-In this post, we will look at how the firefighting foam litigation has developed, discuss the latest AFFF MDL news – specifically, the recent settlement rumors – and what to expect in 2023 from this ongoing mass tort.
-Our lawyers also explain the defendants in the litigation and provide a summary of a recent AFFF lawsuit to help you better understand the gist of these lawsuits.
+In this post, we will look at how the firefighting foam litigation has developed, discuss the latest AFFF MDL news – specifically, the recent settlement rumors – and what to expect for the rest of 2023 from this ongoing mass tort.
+Our AFFF lawyers also provide a summary of a recent AFFF lawsuit to help you better understand the gist of these lawsuits.

 AFFF Firefighting Foam Linked to Cancer